The English Springer Spaniel is smart, enthusiastic, and eager to please. He is a happy dog with a good sense of humor.

 English Springer Spaniels are natural hunters and still enjoy working in the field.
 But they also enjoy tracking and chasing birds.

-They can be really messy around the house, but their smiling faces will make staying mad at them quite impossible.
+They can be messy around the house, but their smiling faces will make staying mad at them quite impossible.

 They will bark to alert when someone is at the door, but don’t expect them to protect you from intruders.
 They love people too much to be a threat.

 They get along well with other household pets, but birds may be in danger because they are bird hunting dogs.
 For active families, English Springer Spaniels make excellent pets.